Luis Robert Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Luis Robert and his .833 slugging percentage over his past 10 games, take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+On Sunday, Luis Robert (.422 on-base percentage in past 10 games, 89 points above season-long percentage) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+First pitch is at 4:07 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Athletics.
+He strung together three hits (going 3-for-5 with a double) in his most recent appearance against the Athletics.

 Luis Robert Game Info & Props vs. the Athletics